sled-rs/sled-rs.github.io/perf.md

 just need to be clear about what your metrics actually are.
 Don't trick people.
 Give people the means to reproduce your findings.
 All that good science shit.

-Most systems performance metrics boil down to these two:
+Most systems performance metrics boil down to these:

 * latency - the time that an operation takes
 * throughput - how many operations can be performed in some unit of time
+* space - whoah.

-At higher scales, both of these metrics become factors in major concerns like:
+At higher scales, these metrics become factors in major concerns like:

 * total cost of ownership
   * how many servers do I need to pay for to get my shit done?
   * how many hours do engineers spend taking care of this shit?
   * how much power does this shit draw?

+Quick aside - as of 2020, cloud providers tend to under-charge for compute (ec2, lambda, etc...) in an effort to increase your reliance on their more expensive storage products.
+A concept of "data gravity" exists where your compute must stay where the storage is.
+You can't move your compute to a different cloud provider if your data is stuck in the old one.
+And egress traffic is taxed heavily to make it more painful to get out.
+And where your compute exists, more data is likely to be produced, increasing the gravitational field.
+Make sure your back-of-the-napkin calculations for running infrastructure somewhere take account of the storage costs primarily.
+Engineers love using the fancy hosted databases like Spanner, but the cost per byte stored is astronomical.
+BE AWARE.

-In trying to determine how many servers do I need to pay for to get my shit done, we need to consider both latency and throughput.
+In trying to determine how many servers do I need to pay for to get my shit done, we need to consider latency, throughput and required space (memory and storage).

 If we have 1000 requests arriving per second at an exponential distribution (as opposed to one arriving each millisecond on the dot), our system actually needs to process requests faster than one each millisecond.
 Queue theory tells us that as our arrival rate approaches our processing rate, our queue depth approaches infinity.
 Nobody's got that kind of time to lay around in line to be served.
 Queue theory provides a number of key intuitions for reasoning about the relationship between latency and throughput.
 See [this site](https://witestlab.poly.edu/blog/average-queue-length-of-an-m-m-1-queue/)